yyc12345/bus_rode/README.md

 *TIPS:*
 * You must have a local bus resource or a dll that can get the bus and stop information to test this application.
 * The kernel is separated from the user interface.
-So you can use this kernel to develop some application that are ran in the different platform, but I never promise the thing that all of this kernel's sentences can be compiled normally.\(I never have some encourge to develop a cross-platform application, but you can du it.\)
+So you can use this kernel to develop some application that are ran in the different platform, but I never promise the thing that all of this kernel's sentences can be compiled normally.\(I never have some encourge to develop a cross-platform application, but you can do it.\)

 ---
 #### Recent plan